zvymazal/serverless/docs/getting-started.md

 Next up, it's time to choose where you'd like your serverless service to run.

 ## Choose your compute provider

+Under the hood, the serverless framework is deploying your code to a cloud provider like AWS, Microsoft Azure, Apache OpenWhisk or Google Cloud functions.

 <div class="docsSections">
   <a href="/framework/docs/providers/aws/guide/quick-start">